david-cortes/contextualbandits/README.md

 For more information, see the user guides below.

-Most of the algorithms here are meta-heuristics that take a binary classifier as a base, such as Logistic Regression.
+Most of the algorithms here are meta-heuristics that take a binary classifier (such as Logistic Regression or XGBoost) as a black-box oracle.

 ## Getting started